imgeorgiev/SDP_G19_OfficeBot/rpi/README.md

 ## 2. Controlling the setup

-Connect to it via the Ethernet cable.
+Connect to the RPi via the Ethernet cable.
 On Linux you must configure the local network from your machine to 'Shared with other computers'.
+Similar on Windows

-Now you should be able to plug an Ethernet cable to the RPi and ssh into it using `ssh pi@rspi.local`
+Now you should be able to SSH into the RPi using:

-Password: `r0b0tpow3r`
+`ssh pi@rspi.local` Password: `r0b0tpow3r`

 From there you should be able to SSH into the EV3: